gbabaja/ECON900_ps1/README.txt

 		The first step of scraping data will require using Selenium because data on prices are added to the page via JavaScript.
 Use file named requesthtml_gb.py for this step.
 You will need to install Selenium and an appropriate webdriver before starting the exercise.
 You will also need to import selenium webdriver, keys, os, and time.

 		We will need to create a directory (i.e. a folder) for the html files that will be saved.
 Next, a loop requesting html of each page is created.
 Note, it is essential to allow some time for the page to fully load (in thise examle time sleep is 60 seconds) and allow some time before navigating to the next page (I chose to put 60 seconds once again).

+		The final outcome of this step should be 1062 html files of pages from www.boardgamegeek.com saved in the html_files folder in the selected directory.

 	1.B Parsing HTML files
 		The second step of webscraping will use parsehtml_gb.py file.
 You will need to install BeautifulSoup and Pandas for this step and import all appropriate modules.